krishankm28/Sales-KPI-Analysis/README.md

 This project aims to analyse and visualize regional sales data to uncover trends, evaluate profitability, and support strategic decision-making.

 **Objective**
-- Leverage 5 years of historical data to pinpoint growth levers and optimize strategy.
+- Leveraged 5 years of historical data to pinpoint growth levers and optimize strategy.
-- Analyze and visualize **sales KPIs** such as revenue, profit margin, and orders.
+- Analyzed and visualize **sales KPIs** such as revenue, profit margin, and orders.
-- Identify **top-performing states, channels, and customers** driving business growth.
+- Identified **top-performing states, channels, and customers** driving business growth.
 - Surface trend, outliers & relationships.

 ### PROJECT OVERVIEW